gcsescience.com 34 gcsescience.com

 Rutherford and Marsden's Scattering Experiment.

-This was called the Plum Pudding model where the electrons (blue balls)
+This was called the plum pudding model where the electrons

-were like plums stuck in a positive pudding (red ball).
+were like plums stuck in a positive pudding (the big red ball).

 into a very thin piece of gold sheet (called gold foil).

-they were surprised to find that a small number of a-particles
+were surprised to find that a small number of alpha particles

 seemed to have been scattered in all directions.

-Some of the a-particles even came back towards the emitter.
+Some of the alpha particles even came back towards the emitter.

 Rutherford and Marsden Scattering Experiment